 How do we do it and what can others learn from it?
 Here are a few tips to take the stress out of working from home.

-1. Plan for a longer but less-focused day of work Depending if you are a morning person or not, you may start earlier than usual or finish after dinner.
+1. Plan for a longer but less-focused day of work Depending on whether you are a morning person or not, you may start earlier than usual or finish after dinner.
 Keep early and late time slots for tasks that don’t require anyone else’s involvement.